foundry4/interview-projects/README.md

 ** similar decisions have been taken for addition to cart, checkout etc. It's quite easy to put them back but makes it complex to read.

+- SOLID principles have been followed while development.

-- The code is a MVP version and can be refactored in future.
+- The code is a MVP version and can be refactored/extended in future.

 ### answering additional requirements